GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

      // Called when route is going back.
      // It is used to prevent leaving pages before date is validated
      onNavigateBack: (RouteData data) {
+       if(data== null){
+         // data is null when the back Button of Android device is hit and the route
+         // stack is empty.

+         // returning true we will exit the app.
+         // returning false we will stay on the app. return false;
+       }
        final backFrom = data.location;
        if (backFrom == '/SingInFormPage' && formIsNotSaved) {
          RM.navigate.toDialog(